pvmm/gimpfu-msx-gr4.py/README.md

 ![Options dialog](images/dialog.jpg "Options dialog")

-GIMP script to export bitmap as GRAPHICS 4 file (aka SCREEN 5).
+GIMP script to export bitmap as GRAPHICS 4 file (a.k.a.
+"SCREEN 5").
 GRAPHICS 4 specs are:

 * 256x212 (or 256x192);
 * 16 color palette (from 512);